gisquick/gisquick-doc/user-manual/user-interface.rst

 Print tool
 ----------

-|print| The main idea is, that once print is activated in Gisquick, it
+|print| Before :doc:`project publication <project-publishing>`, the
-means that before :doc:`project publication <project-publishing>` is defined map composer in QGIS Desktop, it will download raw print output from QGIS Server using GetPrint request and will allow interactive visualization of map content directly in this template.
+print tool can be actvivated in Gisquick, which enables one to download raw output from QGIS server GetPrint request and allows interactive visualization of map content directly in this template.
 One can zoom, pan and rotate map and see exactly how the result will look like.
-To get the better idea, see video below.
+To get a better idea, see video below.

 .. raw:: html